akvo/akvo-product-design/DASH/akvo-graph-prototype.md

 - Grab data (how many updates have there been per month in Akvo RSR) from an API
 - Call an API on a scheduled basis
+- Investigate if it is possible to cut and paste data from other sources (such as a spreadsheet) into the browser data presentation.

 ## Non-goals